Listlessness/Side/README.md

 ## DISCLAIMER

-I do not own any content made available through this app; all of which, are provided by non-affiliated third parties.
+I do not own any content made available through this app.
+All contents are provided by non-affiliated third party sources.
 All rights reserved to the copyright owners.